 In 2020, Equinix undertook a year of transition to create foundational elements that will be integral to achieving our long-term goal of 100% clean and renewable energy across our global interconnection and data center platform.
 As an RE100 member since 2015 we believe in the promise of a greener grid.
-We are committed to reaching 100% renewable energy and achieving our SBT and global climate neutrality by 2030.
+We are committed to reaching our goal of 100% clean and renewable energy usage across our global portfolio by 2025 for existing sites and by 2030 for future sites and acquisitions.
+Through the EU Climate Neutral Data Center Operator Pact we also committed to reaching 75% renewable by 2025 and 100% renewable by 2030.
+Equinix is already 99% renewable throughout Europe as of 2020.

 Equinix applies four principles to our purchasing decisions as they relate to our goal of 100% clean and renewable energy: